corrode/corrode.github.io/content/blog/flattening-rusts-learning-curve/index.md

 What I meant was that there are similar concepts such as variables and control flow in all languages.
 That's where Rust is different.
-E.g. when mutability is explicit or when calling a function "moves" a value.
+E.g., when mutability is explicit or when calling a function "moves" a value.
 That's where you have to accept that Rust is just different and learn from first principles.

 However, it is fine to map Rust concepts to other languages you already know.